glorie16/veni-vici/README.md

 - It was also hard to get the traits and image to render properly.
 - It was also so difficult to do the banning and unbanning logic, that took the most time.
 - Overall, this was the most challenging project by far!
+- Link to the documentation for the API I used: https://api.nookipedia.com/doc

 ## License